-Welcome to Password Protect WordPress, the #1 plugin to password protect WordPress websites!
+Welcome to Password Protect WordPress (PPWP) Pro, the #1 plugin to password protect WordPress websites.

-First of all, please make sure you’ve installed and activated the Password Protect WordPress Pro license successfully on your website.
+First of all, please make sure you’ve installed and activated the PPWP Pro license successfully on your website.

 Once you’ve activated the plugin, now it’s time to start protecting your valuable content.
-This tutorial walks you through the basic settings guide to help you get the most out of our plugin and password protect your WordPress site more effectively.
+This tutorial walks you through the basic settings and helps you get the most out of our PPWP Pro plugin.
+Password protecting your WordPress site has never been easier and this effective.

-Under your WordPress admin, click on “Password Protect WordPress” to access our plugin’s setting page.
+Under your WordPress admin, click on “Password Protect WordPress” to access our plugin’s settings page.

 - Set block search indexing: prevent your site from being indexed by search engines.
 Default: enabled